jasonscharf/langserver-python/README.md

   - See _Future Enhancements_ below for other possible perf. gains
   - IO, as always, is the biggest bottleneck, but particularly with Python.
 Preloading virtual workspaces from [V]FS into 'warm' processes should yield tangible benefits.

 ### Known Issues

-  - In this version, `textDocument/hover` uses Jedi's `usages` facility (like the alpa), although this should change to use Jedi's proper `definitions` facility, as it yields false positives on hover at the boundaries of textual symbol spans, but is a cheapish way to accomplish hover functionality.
-    - Note: Should test in Python 3 runtime vs Python 2 for perf differences

   - Jedi can run into an issue w/ a corrupted cache.
 See [here](https://github.com/davidhalter/jedi-vim/issues/251).
 As noted in the thread, this may be a concurrency issue, e.g. running multiple instances of VS Code w/ active Python extensions
     - I only encountered this once and in thousands of runs of Jedi and with dual instances of VS Code running, sometimes with other Python extensions running (**-jscharf**)
       - `rm -rf ~/.cache/jedi` does indeed fix this issue